ArkhamKnightGPC/ArkhamKnightGPC/README.md

 The goal of this project is to design an ASIC for a single-photon photodetector readout (known as SiPM or Silicon Photo-electron Multiplier).
 The circuit must perform high speed, low noise amplification and discrimination to allow pico-second timing measurement.
 The circuit was designed using **Cadence Virtuoso** and a library of TSMC components was used for layout.

 - ### [PHY564A: Open Electronics (final project)](https://github.com/ArkhamKnightGPC/PHY564A-StepmaniaIoT)
 Stepmania based group game project for PHY564A Open Electronics course at Ecole polytechnique.
-The project explores wireless time synchronisation between the two ESP32 in the controllers and the Raspberry Pi running the core of the game.
+The project has two components: a pygame application running on a Raspberry Pi 3 Model B+, and a wireless controller based on a ESP32 microcontroller with LED buttons and a 3D case made with Autodesk Fusion.
+Communication between the Raspberry Pi and the controller is done via Bluetooth Low Energy using GATT notifications.

 ### 💻❤️ Some of my other projects on Github: